walfredocarneiro/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+# title: "Welcome to my blog" #
 ---

 I'm glad you are here.
-I plan to talk about ...
+I'm studying a little more how github works.

+Come with me on this incredible journey!